jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         mouthwash.
 Periodic checks with the General Dentist, and in some cases with the Periodontist, are also recommended; so that teeth and gums remain healthy at all times.</span></p>\n"
-    - question: What things can not be eaten with dental appliances?
+    - question: What things cannot be eaten with dental appliances?
       answer: "<p>You can practically eat everything, however, it is advisable to avoid some excessively hard foods such as ice and bones, and sticky like chewing gum; since they can easily detach brackets, bands and other devices.</span></p>\n"